ParaskP7/sample-code-movies/README.md

     and [JUnit5](https://junit.org/junit5) ```(JUnit 5 is the next generation of JUnit)```
 11. Add Code Coverage Reports for Tests with Jacoco.
 For more info see [Jacoco](https://github.com/jacoco/jacoco)
     ```(Java Code Coverage Library)```
 12. Modularize the App Horizontally by Features.
-To get an Understanding of Modularization and how to Apply it to any Android
+To get an understanding of Modularization and how to it applies to an
-    project, Start With this Article
+    Android project, start with this Article
     [Modularization](https://medium.com/google-developer-experts/modularizing-android-applications-9e2d18f244a0) ```(To take
     advantage of new distribution features (Instant apps, app bundles) from Google, or even just create a clear separation of
     concerns to make our project easier to work with— modularizing our applications can help us to achieve all of these
     things)```
 13. Add KtLint as an extra Static Code Analysis Tool.
 For more info see [KtLint](https://github.com/shyiko/ktlint) ```(An
     anti-bikeshedding Kotlin linter with built-in formatter )```
 14. Enhance MVVM with MVI.
-To get an Understanding of MVI and how it Applies to MVVM (or MVP), Start With this Article
+To get an understanding of MVI and how it applies to MVVM (or MVP), start with this Article
     [MVI](http://hannesdorfmann.com/android/model-view-intent) ```(Model-View_Intent, is an architecture enhancment that
     tries to solve the state problem, which most complex application have, especially when the screen complexity grows)```
 15. Add Offline Support with Room.
 For more info, see [Room](https://developer.android.com/topic/libraries/architecture/room) ```